Xabaril/AspNetCore.Diagnostics.HealthChecks/AzureDevOpsTasks/overview.md

 ### Prerequisites
 To use this extension first you must configure **Asp.Net Core Health Checks** in your desired application, to install it follow this [walk-through](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-2.2)

-If you plan to filter **Health Checks** by name of a particular check, you also need the [**Health Check UI**](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) with the default configuration.
+You also need the [**Health Check UI**](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) as the Release Gate needs to call the endpoint returning the json information on Health Checks.

 Once installed and deployed, you can start use this extenstion to use Health Checks as Release Gates